talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     ManagementApi apiInstance = new ManagementApi(defaultClient);
     Integer pageSize = 1000; // Integer | The number of items in the response.
     Integer skip = 56; // Integer | The number of items to skip when paging through large result sets.
-    Boolean sandbox = false; // Boolean | Indicates whether you are pointing to a sandbox or Live customer. try {
+    Boolean sandbox = false; // Boolean | Indicates whether you are pointing to a sandbox or live customer. try {
       InlineResponse20025 result = apiInstance.getCustomerProfiles(pageSize, skip, sandbox);
       System.out.println(result);